jay-cee-begs/synaptic_suite2p/README.md

 Next, follow the instructions on the suite2p Github for creating a suite2p virtual environment and installation of the suite2p software (installation of suite2p with GUI functionality is recommended)
 -(python -m) pip install suite2p[gui]

+Additionally, you will need to install BaselineRemoval, pynapple, seaborn, (probably something else with pip)

-If you are working with non-tiff files, you will need to install packages to allow for suite2p to access and read these files (e.g. nd2 files: pip install nd2 nd2reader)
+If you are working with non-tiff files, you will need to install packages to allow for suite2p to access and read these files (e.g. nd2 files: pip install nd2)

-### Option 1 (Anaconda virtual environment):

-In an anaconda command prompt, you will need to create a virtual environment for this project with python version 3.9 The environment and all of its dependencies are stored in the "synaptic_suite2p.yml" file.

-### Option 2 (python venv) installation

-For those who want to use python without anaconda, please do a custom installation of python 3.9 using terminal Then build the environment in a new folder you create (e.g. mkdir $py_projects$) with the code $\your\python\version\path\python -m venv synaptic_suite2p

-you can then install all the necessary requirements with pip install -r requirements.txt in the downloaded fork

-To create an environment using these requirements, enter $conda env create -n synaptic_suite2p python=3.9$.
-This is recommended as MouseLand's suite2p installation lacks key installables such as chardet and PyYAML which are needed to install the source code for this project (see below).

-to install synaptic_suite2p requirements run $conda activate suite2p$ followed by $pip install -r requirements.txt

-*For conda installations, the name does not really matter. -n = name, -r = requires

-If you would like to follow the original author's recommendations, p go to suite2p's README.md file for a full explanation of how to download their software from them and set up a virtual environment for suite2p ((https://github.com/MouseLand/suite2p).
-It is RECOMMENDED that you in

 ## Part 2: Installing synaptic_suite2p source code as editable installation